futuredapp/Engineering-Handbook/ios/architecture.md

 ## MVVM-C

 The basic MVC architecture introduced by Apple is defined pretty vaguely.
-If the developer is not careful and has not strong sense of self-control the view controller often becomes omni-potent and has too many responsibilities.
+If the developer is not careful and has not a strong sense of self-control the view controller often becomes omnipotent and has too many responsibilities.
 Therefore this architecture introduces two more layers called view model and coordinator.

 The view model is responsible for logic of each screen.
 The view controller should not handle any logic and only setup